 Spring Term 2018: Audited an MA module, ‘Television History and Aesthetics’, to develop my understandings of 'neo-liberal' bodies portrayed through audio-visual media.
-Taught by Dr Rachel Moseley (Department of Film and Television Studies).
+Taught by Professor Rachel Moseley (Department of Film and Television Studies).

 - 2015 – 2016: MA History of Medicine (Distinction), Centre for the History of Medicine, University of Warwick.

 Dissertation Title: ‘THE TANOREXIA TIMEBOMB’: The History of Sunbed Addiction and The Sunbed Industry in England, 1978-2015.
 Supervised by Professor Roberta Bivins.
 Supported by the Wellcome Trust.